Jammy2211/PyAutoLens/docs/general/configs.rst

 ---------

 These config files are found at 'autolens_workspace/config/visualize' and they contain the default settings used by visualization in **PyAutoLens**.
+The majority of config files are described in the ``autolens_workspace/plot`` package.

 The *general.ini* config contains the following sections and variables:

 [general]
     backend -> str